The Apocalypse Approaches III

 The Northumbrian rebels persisted in their demand for Tostig to be removed from office.
 Edward attempted to mobilise an army to crush them:

 Anyway, Edward was forced to concede.
-On 28th October, at Oxford, Harold informed the rebels that Morcar would be earl of Northumbria, and, say Manuscripts D and E, he “renewed there the laws of Cnut”, i.e. justice was restored.[*]
+On 28th October, at Oxford, Harold informed the rebels that Morcar would be earl of Northumbria, and, say Manuscripts D and E, “he [Harold] renewed there Cnut’s law”, i.e. justice was restored.[*]

 And King Edward came to Westminster at Midwinter, and there caused the minster to be hallowed, which he himself had built to the glory of God and St Peter, and to all God’s saints; and the church-hallowing was on Childermas-day [28th December]. —